 Students at Evergreen don't have an assigned academic advisor.
 Some students form a rapport with a specific advisor and meet regularly with that person; other students like to get a variety of perspectives from different advisors or different offices.
 Whichever your choice, we encourage you to make use of the many kinds of expertise available to you from Evergreen's advising resources, starting as you plan your first enrollment and continuing on through graduation.

 - Faculty: Faculty can provide mentoring and guidance in your academic work, and help you explore advanced study in their disciplines.

 - Access Services for Students with Disabilities: Access provides services and accommodations to students with disabilities.

-- First Peoples' Advising Services: First Peoples' provides cultural programs, educational and personal support, and community resources.
-Services are open to all students and are designed to meet the needs of students of color.
+- First Peoples Multicultural Advising Services: First Peoples provides cultural programs, educational and personal support, and community resources.
+Services are open to all students and are designed to meet the needs of our multicultural campus community.

-- KEY and WaTEP Student Services: These publicly-funded programs provide enhanced educational support to students who meet certain criteria (see websites for further information).
+- TRiO/KEY Student Services: These publicly-funded programs provide enhanced educational support to students who meet certain criteria (see their websites for further information).

 - To take responsibility for your academic planning by gathering information to make thoughtful decisions about your academic and career choices.

 - To plan for and register for classes as early as possible.

 - To review information provided by the college, such as the Catalog.

 - To be flexible in your planning; for example, by considering more than one program to achieve your academic goals.

 - To come to Advising if you are confused and don't know what to do.

 - To seek help before a problem becomes a crisis.